 7. Paint it

-This is a popular suggestion because it works every time (as long as you pick the right color).
-As room refreshers go, a new paint job can brighten your walls, cover those dings and scratches, and give you a great opportunity to use color to your best advantage.
-The right wall paint can coordinate your room décor and even showcase special elements like a fireplace when you incorporate two or more paint colors in a single room.
+This is a popular suggestion because it works every time (as long as you pick the right colour).
+As room refreshers go, a new paint job can brighten your walls, cover those dings and scratches, and give you a great opportunity to use colour to your best advantage.
+The right wall paint can coordinate your room décor and even showcase special elements like a fireplace when you incorporate two or more paint colours in a single room.

 8. Add white